CarolinaPB/DegreeProject/summarizing/analysis.md

 GO.term                                                                            gocount
 --------------------------------------------------------------------------------  --------
-positive regulation of transcription by RNA polymerase II                              568 negative regulation of transcription by RNA polymerase II                              479 positive regulation of transcription elongation from RNA polymerase II promoter        127 negative regulation of transcription by transcription factor localization              119 positive regulation of transcription initiation from RNA polymerase II promoter        100 positive regulation of transcription by RNA polymerase I                                43
+positive regulation of transcription by RNA polymerase II                              493 negative regulation of transcription by RNA polymerase II                              433 negative regulation of transcription by transcription factor localization              109 positive regulation of transcription elongation from RNA polymerase II promoter        107 positive regulation of transcription initiation from RNA polymerase II promoter         86 positive regulation of transcription by RNA polymerase I                                33

 </div>
 There are 65 different terms with "transcription" and "regulation" or "transcription factor" in their name